Azure/Microsoft-TDSP/README.md

 - project scoping and reporting document and artifact templates
 - tools to assist with data science tasks

-To know more about TDSP and about how to adopt the process, check out the links above.
+To learn more about TDSP and about how to adopt the process, check out the links above.

 ### Release Notes